Samsung/tizen-docs/docs/application/tizen-studio/setup/openjdk.md

     sudo update-alternatives --config java
     ```
     > [!NOTE]
-    > If there are multiple JDK installed, select the required java version by entering the selection number.
+    > If multiple versions of JDK are installed, select the required Java version by entering the selection number.

 5. Run the following command:
     ```